bitfinity-network/tech-docs-bitfinity-evm/docs/evm/04-rpc.md

 title: "JSON-RPC"
 ---

-# Compatibility with the Web3 JSON-RPC Protocol
+#Compatibility with the Web3 JSON-RPC Protocol

-The Bitfinity Relayer implements the Web3 JSON-RPC protocol.
+On the IC, you can access the endpoints of the JSON RPC interface listed below.
+Note that you can also access the full api of a full node, but without the ability to broadcast transactions using an archive node.
+See the section on [full nodes](/full-node-api/overview).

 ## Methods